 My financial goals are to become a millionaire in my 40’s.
 I may want to buy a ski and beach condo eventually that will allow me to escape Minnesota winters and see a different part of the world.
 Follow the blog to see if I can achieve these dreams.

 What is your annual budget?

-We try to live on around $30,000 to $40,000 per year.
-If we spend closer to that $40,000 mark, it’s because we chose to travel more than usual.
+We try to live on around $35,000 per year.
+If we go above that, it’s because we chose to travel more than usual which can balloon any budget.
 Together we make about twice that through my 3 businesses (Promotional sales, real-estate investing, and blogging), and Amanda’s part time job which brings in about $15K a year.

 We understand that our low cost of living (compared to the coasts) is more easily achieved because we live in the Midwest.
 But we work hard at keeping our costs down too.
 We drive 2 old cars when we could buy much fancier vehicles.
 We offer to cook meals at our house for our friends, rather than meet at restaurants and walk out with $50+ bills.
 Most of our entertainment is free as we like to walk, hike, mountain bike, work on this blog, and do the occasional house improvement project.
 When you have low monthly payments, you can take more risk and invest more.
 Putting yourself in a position to be able to take a maximum amount of smart risks, while limiting your exposure to failure, is how wealth is created.

 Even though we try to save a lot, we do have our guilty pleasures we splurge on.
 We like the occasional trip to a ski mountain, round of golf, and a Minnesota Viking’s football game.

 What do you invest in?